Policing the pandemic

 Hundreds of residents across Hampshire are to be asked how they think police officers have handled the challenge of enforcing new rules during lockdown - with the results used to devise strategies for the current and future crisis.

-A team of researchers including, Dr Sarah Charman and Dr Paul Smith from the Institute of Criminal Justice Studies and Dr Rob Inkpen from the School of the Environment, Geography and Geosciences, University of Portsmouth will carry out the research, which is funded by the Economic and Social Research Council, part of UK Research and Innovation.
+A team of researchers including, Dr Sarah Charman and Dr Paul Smith from the School of Criminology and Criminal Justice and Dr Rob Inkpen from the School of the Environment, Geography and Geosciences, University of Portsmouth will carry out the research, which is funded by the Economic and Social Research Council, part of UK Research and Innovation.
 The University will work in collaboration with Hampshire Constabulary to consider the impact of pandemic policing, both on the public and the police officers themselves.

 The current situation in the UK is unprecedented and it is vital that we learn from the experiences of both the public and the Police.